cgeppig/Will_My_Show_Get_Cancelled/README.md

 ![](https://github.com/cgeppig/DSI_Capstone/blob/master/figures/networks.png)

-New shows are most likely to be released on Saturday and Sunday, and on the first day of the month.
+New shows are most likely to be released on Sunday and Monday, and on the first day of the month.
 By a wide margin, the most popular release month is September, followed distantly by October and January.
 Half-hour shows are slightly less likely to be cancelled than full-hour shows (35% vs 40%, respectively).

 ![](https://github.com/cgeppig/DSI_Capstone/blob/master/figures/weekdays.png)